henriksson-lab/panaroo-rs/README.md

 A faithful *mostly*-Rust translation of [Panaroo](https://github.com/gtonkinhill/panaroo), the prokaryotic pangenome pipeline.

-Note that this crate is not fully Rust yet.
-Some upstream dependencies are still invoked as external tools unless the optional embedded backend features are enabled.
+The recommended build is mostly Rust: Panaroo itself plus in-process Rust translations of cd-hit and MAFFT.
+Some less common aligners remain external tools when requested.
 The aim of this translation is near-parity with higher speed.

 Exact byte-parity is expected only in the single-threaded configuration (`-t 1`).
 Above that, upstream cd-hit itself can produce nondeterministic clustering output.